probonogo/fullstackopen/part12-containers/README.md

 We set an environment variable `DEBUG=playground:*` during CMD for the npm start.
 However, with Dockerfiles we could also use the instruction ENV to set environment variables: `ENV DEBUG=playground:*`

+- Dockerfile best practices

+There are 2 rules of thumb you should follow when creating images:

+    - Try to create as secure of an image as possible
+    - Try to create as small of an image as possible

+_10 best practices for Node/Express containerization.
+Read those [here](https://snyk.io/blog/10-best-practices-to-containerize-nodejs-web-applications-with-docker/)_

+One big carelessness we have left is running the application as root instead of using a user with lower privileges.

 ### c.
 Basics of Orchestration